spotsnel-gaming/.github/profile/README.md

-# SpotSnel Gaming - Spot On!
+# SpotSnel - Spot On!

 ### Gaming for a Spot On audience